Multi-Dimensional Parameter Study of Double Detonation Type Ia Supernovae Originating from Thin-Helium-Shell White Dwarfs: Methods

 Once the burning phases, both He and C detonations, of the explosion are complete, the grid is coarsened to a uniform maximum refinement level that coarsens as the ejecta expands.
 The minimum cell size is chosen so that there are no more than 1024 cells between the center of the domain and the edge of the expanding shell.
 This yields several changes in maximum refinement level between the end of the burning at about 3 seconds after He ignition and the end of the simulation at 100 seconds.

 To initiate the shell detonation phase, a circular isochoric hotspot is placed on the core-shell interface.
 The temperature profile declines linearly from the center of the hotspot, with a maximum temperature of $1.0 \times 10^9$ K and the minimum temperature matching that of the base layer of the ambient He shell.
-The hotspot sizes used range between 100 - 500 km and vary across the progenitors as they were chosen to be the smallest necessary, within 50 km, to trigger a He shell detonation.
+The hotspot radii used range between 100 - 500 km and vary across the progenitors as they were chosen to be the smallest necessary, within 50 km, to trigger a He shell detonation.
 Thinner He shells require larger hotspots to trigger a detonation.
+We note that while our ignition scheme here represents the single ignition point scenario, the multi-point ignition scenario has been shown in 3D to also robustly trigger a core detonation \citep{moll_multi-dimensional_2013}.

 In order to properly capture the convergence of the inward traveling shock from the He shell detonation, refinement of the shock region within the WD is forced until ignition is reached.
 In a single run of the progenitor with the least massive shell, the maximum refinement was temporarily improved to 2 km in order to observe a core detonation due to the convergence of the inward shock.
 The limiter was relaxed briefly during both ignition phases as the main goal of this study is to characterize the overall explosion outcome, leaving detailed study of the ignition processes to separate work.